 Riga, Latvia is a city of cobblestoned lanes, modern skyscrapers, inner-city green spaces and a history that dates to the 2nd century.
-We were fascinated by how the city incorporates a mix of architecture, celebrates and honors its past and welcomes visitors with an array of sights and events.
+We were fascinated by how the city incorporates a mix of architecture, honors its past and welcomes visitors with an array of sights.
 We stayed for one week in the city and filled our days with classic Riga sightseeing along with a few lesser-known things to do in Riga, Latvia.
 We’ve compiled a list of 8 Riga activities for fellow travelers and first-time visitors who want to experience the city.

 Most Riga attractions are located in the Old Town city center, which is easily walkable.
 Public transportation – a fleet of trolleys, trams and buses – can be used to access a few of our recommended Riga points of interest that are beyond the center.